Adopt a child from Bulgaria. Adopting internationally forges a bond with your child’s country of origin. Bulgaria is a special place in and of itself.

 Who Can Adopt

-The Bulgarian Adoption Process That US State Department has recently signaled that pre-matching or so-called soft referrals are not sanctioned.
+The Bulgarian Adoption Process and the US State Department have recently stated that pre-matching or so-called soft referrals are not sanctioned.
 Adoptive family should then have a completed home study and dossier before they can expect a match for one of our Bulgarian partner agencies.
 Our Bulgarian partner agency acquires new profiles of children on a monthly basis.
 Generally these adoptions from start to finish take about a year’s length of time.
 The Bulgarian adoption process is overwhelmingly a special needs country.
-Older children’ age alone may be the designated special needs.
+Older childrens’ age alone may be the designated special need.
 However, children that experience early life trauma and lives in children’s homes are likely to have different kinds of challenges to overcome.

 Adoptive families should expect two trips to Bulgaria.
 The first occurs for the purpose of meeting the child(ren) and seeing if it is mutually acceptable to the parties involved.
 This trip is five to seven days in length.
 A return trip is slated for the finalization of the adoption abroad and/or the exit interview at the US Embassy.
 This trip can be a minimum of ten days to complete the necessary steps for Bulgaria and US requirements.
 Bulgarian post-placement requirements entail four reports sent back, at regular six-month intervals the date the adoption was finalized.